 The film is being marketed as a horror-comedy, but I think it's much more than that.
 There are a couple of laughs in it, sure, and plenty of plot twists, but there's something deeper going on than just a Saw rehash where characters mutilate themselves.
 Part of it is Pat Healy's performance.
 I've enjoyed his work since the first time I saw him as a nerdy bigot in Ghost World, and watched him with jaw-dropping wonder more recently in Compliance.
 In Cheap Thrills, he puts aside his usual smarmy mannerisms and plays such a broken, pathetic character that I genuinely felt sorry for him.
 The wild card is Koechner as the millionaire.
 His throw away lines are funny, he's unpredictable and dangerous, and I like the fact that we never really know much about him.
 Why should we?

 The film is also a beauty to look at, thanks to the cinematography team of Sebastian Wintero and Andrew Wheeler.
-The movie feels like it's suffering a hangover, with every bright light stretched across one's field of vision.
-The smart script by Trent Haaga and David Chirchirillo reminded me of nothing less than the novels of Thomas Berger (that is, if Berger's mind had been rotted by a lifetime of watching low budget horrors).
+The movie feels like it's suffering a hangover, with harsh light stretched across one's field of vision.
+The smart script by Trent Haaga and David Chirchirillo reminded me of the novels of Thomas Berger (that is, if Berger's mind had been rotted by a lifetime of watching low budget horrors).
 Director E.L.
 Katz, making his first feature, shows a sure-handed feel for suspense, and fortunately, a good sense for letting characters show a human side, even when the goal is to put some blood on the walls.

 I still can't decide if Cheap Thrills is a good movie, or just good for a cheap horror movie.
 Movies that rely on twists and sudden shocks can be entertaining, but are easily forgettable.
 This one, I think, may not be so easily forgotten.
-And it won't be the gross stuff that stays with you, it'll be Healy, scratching his way to the finish line, his face beaten beyond recognition, disgusted with himself, but behaving the only way a man can when he believes the American dream is over and there are no choices left.
+And it won't be the gross stuff that stays with you, it'll be Healy, scratching his way to the finish line, his face beaten beyond recognition.
+He's disgusted with himself, but behaving the only way a man can when the American dream is over and there are no choices left.